 This provides a better understanding of the fracture pattern, the degree of comminution, the displacement, and the impaction of articular fragments that may not be evident on plain radiographs.

-Angiography is required if vascular compromise is suspected.
+Angiography is required if a vascular compromise is suspected.

 Treatment of Pilon Fractures